 While you’re travelling through Bermuda, you may hear locals use original phrases and terms.
 Be in-the-know with this quick guide to Bermy slang.

 A local’s shortening of "Bermuda."
-Good to know: Bermuda is named after Spanish Captain Juan de Bermúdez, the first known European explorer to reach the island in 1502.
-Though he claimed it for Spain, Bermúdez didn’t actually land on Bermuda.
+Good to know: Bermuda is named after Spanish Captain Juan de Bermúdez, the first known European explorer thought to have passed the island in 1505.
+The island was named after him in 1511 when it was first documented on a map.

 “What’s happening?”
 A standard friendly greeting on the island.